ssfsx17/ffpnp/Jobs/JobDetails/Soldier.md

 Reactions:

 - 1 x Choice
 - Elastic Defense (1 AP) - After taking damage, do a Defend action.
+If you choose a type of Defend action that has an AP cost, then that cost also applies.

 Proficiencies: